worldmaking/datt3074/index.md

 -----------end_max5_patcher-----------
 </code></pre>

-**Do not modify the Max part of this patcher** -- all of your work will be inside your gen~ patcher.
+**Do not modify the Max part of this patcher** -- all of your work will be inside your gen~ patcher. (*The exception is that if you need to load in one of the example wav files, then you can add a `buffer~` object to do so, e.g. `buffer~ mybuf jongly`.*)

 Open up the gen~ patchers from the examples you found, and copy some of the content into your assignment's gen~ patcher.